Sahasam Swasaga Sagipo

 Sahasam Swasaga Sagipo is a 2016 Indian Telugu-language romantic action thriller film written and directed by Gautham Vasudev Menon.
 It was produced by Miryala Ravinder Reddy, under Dwaraka Creations.
 The film stars Naga Chaitanya and Manjima Mohan.

 The plot follows a happy-go-lucky young man who is in love.
 However, in an unexpected turn of events, he and his dear ones are embroiled in a high-risk situation, which demands that he rise to the occasion and stand his ground against the odds.
 A Tamil version titled Achcham Yenbadhu Madamaiyada was simultaneously shot, with a different cast.
 The film features music composed by A. R. Rahman.
+This film's title is based on a song from Okkadu (2003).

 The film was released on 11 November 2016, two days after demonetisation, to mixed reviews from critics.

 Plot

 The reel opens with the snapshots of Rajinikanth Muralidhar (Naga Chaitanya) in a small brawl with a mob which later reveals that he had been quarrelling with the men for talking bad about his sister Maithrei.

 Rajinikanth, who is hesitant to reveal his name (as he is the namesake of the legendary actor), is an MBA student and bike enthusiast, accompanied by his close friends Mahesh, Shyam, Srikanth and auto driver Selvam.
 One evening Rajinikanth goes to a person who is torturing his sister to love him back, and a fight happens between them when Mahesh spends time with his girlfriend Divya in their area.
 Somehow all things falls, and a few days passed by, and Rajinikanth says that he is now confident to handle any situation that comes in his life, and he is ready to face them.

 Rajinikanth is now grown up a little, and he has 2 love stories that revolved around him in the past, one is Sukanya, and another is Mallika, and now he considers his new Thunderbird bike as his first love ever.
 At this moment, he comes to meet Leela (Manjima Mohan), a friend of his sister Maithrei who stays in Rajinikanth's house to complete their course, and Rajinikanth falls in love with her, they both speak for a long time in their house day and night, and Rajinikanth narrates his love story with Leela with his friends daily.